Knowledge is distributed — so knowledge systems must be too

 Diversity of knowledge

-Global South talent pool overlooked outside traditional EU/US centres
+Global South expertise overlooked by traditional EU/US institutions

 Expensive monoculture of mid-career professionals